Brother Lustig: Failure of Brother Lustig

-Brother Lustig quickly got through his gold, giving much away and spending the rest so that soon there was none left.
+Brother Lustig gave much of his gold away and spent the rest, so that soon there was none left.
 And he came to a country where he heard news that the king's daughter had just died.
 "Ah", he said to himself, "this might work out well for me.
 If I can restore her to life I will ask for half the kingdom as my reward."
 So going to the king he offered to raise the dead girl to life.
 The king had heard news that a discharged soldier had raised a dead princess in a neighbouring kingdom and thought maybe this was Brother Lustig.
-But being uncertain he questioned his councillors as to what to do, who advised him that he might try as he had nothing to lose.
+But being uncertain he questioned his councillors as to what to do, who advised him that he might as well try as he had nothing to lose.

-And Brother Lustig ordered a pot and some water, and after sending everyone out he cut the limbs from the dead princess and dropped them in the boiling water until the flesh and muscle dropped from the bones.
+Brother Lustig ordered a pot and some water, and after sending everyone out, he cut the limbs from the dead princess and dropped them in the boiling water until the flesh and muscle dropped from the bones.
 Then taking the white bones he laid them out on a table, as he had seen St Peter do, but not knowing the correct order he lay them in the wrong place.
 Then, in a loud voice he cried out, "In the name of the Holy Trinity, little girl arise!"
 This he commanded three times, but the bones did not arise, and Brother Lustig in a panic cried, "Get up, get up, or you will be sorry!"
 Just then St Peter returned in his former guise as a discharged soldier.
 Climbing through the window, he demanded "You Godless man!
 What are you doing?
 The girl will not arise as you have laid her bones in a confused state!
 This once I will help you, but you must never do such a thing again and you must accept no reward, no matter how small, from the king."